Do it online

 The system has been developed to assess all the 29 hazards that may be present in the home.
 These hazards can adversely affect the health and safety of occupiers and any visitors.

 When major (category 1) hazards are identified the council has a duty to decide on the most satisfactory course of action.
 In most cases this will be that the owner removes or reduces the risk.
 Usually this will be by improvement, but in some cases it may be by restricting the occupancy of all or part of the house or even demolition.

 For lesser (category 2) hazards the Council may choose to take action.

 The Council has approved a Private Sector Housing Enforcement Policy; decisions will be taken in accordance with it problems (deficiencies) are identified and their health and safety effects considered.
 These effects can include any 'negative outcome' (ranging from a minor illness to death) that is likely to occur in the next year.
 We will produce a score for the hazard; this reflects both the likelihood and seriousness of the outcome.
 Each hazard is assessed independently; there is no overall score for the property.
 The higher the score the more serious the threat to health, safety and wellbeing of occupiers (or visitors), and the more likely that action will need to be taken.
 A score of 1000 or more is a category 1 hazard.

 The assessment is based upon government guidance and worked examples.
-Further information on this is available from the Communities and Local Government website.
+Further information on this is available from the GOV.UK website.
 Visit our Housing Health and Safety Rating System page for more details.

 How is this different from the old 'fitness standard'?